 Boxes ship via Canada Post from Edmonton, Alberta on a monthly basis, you need to sign up by the 31st to receive the next month’s box.
 They offer sizes XS-3XL, they say they want to make sure they have something for everyBODY.
 Some items are made locally (St. Albert, AB) and some they get from the US/China.

 First up are these earrings.
-Rishshells has handmade jewelry created right in Alberta, Canada.
+Rishshells has handmade jewellery created right in Alberta, Canada.
 These are super pretty.
-They look smooth, but they are actually jagged and bumpy and I like how they reflect color.
+They look smooth, but they are actually jagged and bumpy and I like how they reflect colour.
 She has a ton of awesome pieces on Etsy.
 I really like that they included a handmade item from a local business, it’s nice to see companies help each other out.

 I think that as they grow they will definitely have more clothing options, and I’d like to see them extend their style profile to get a better idea of what people are looking for.
 I think that if I had added more details I could have avoided these issues, and they may not have had enough items that would work for me at this time.
 I’ll definitely be giving them another shot in the next could of months and will report back!